 There is currently an opportunity to publish open access with the publisher Wiley, due to a read and publish deal between JISC and Wiley.
 This means that there is a national pot of money available to researchers from across institutions to fund APCs for open access publishing, and we are able to use this money.
 The deal covers Wiley fully gold open access journals, and Wiley subscription journals with a hybrid option.

 If you submit an article to a Wiley journal, and you are a corresponding author, you will see the option to use this deal after acceptance.
 The request then comes through to our Repository Team, who decide whether to approve the application.
 More information about this process is available via Wiley's website.
-If you have any questions about this, please email our Repository Team.
+If you have any questions about this, please email our team.

 As the publishing landscape shifts towards open access, different business models for open access are developing.
 The following are deals we have with publishers that allow open access publishing in a different way to read and publish deals.